NicholasLYang/uptointerpretation/content/posts/a-mere-mortals-guide-to-webassembly.md

 mutable and a (limited) expression to evaluate to give their initial value.

 7. Export

 Declares exports.
 Like imports these can be functions, tables, memories, and global variables.

 8. Start

+Just a single index of a function to be called on module instantiation.
+Function cannot take arguments.

 9. Element

+Declares the actual elements of the tables declared in the tables section.

 10. Code

 The code section declares the actual code for functions.
 It also